olafnub/bc-guide/paths/foundation/2-introduction-to-web3.md

 - **Smart Contract:** Code that runs on the blockchain: you can deploy code onto the blockchain and have it execute based on certain conditions.
 Ex: When Moira sends Joseph $10 on the blockchain, Joseph's smart contract would execute the swap of the product that Moira paid for.
 The code in Joseph's smart contract is unchangeable because it's on the blockchain.
 There's a saying in Web3 that "Code is Law".

+- **Decentralized vs Centralized**: Centralize means there's a central entity that controls everything.
+Ex: Amazon controls all the products that it owns.
+Decentralized means that there's no central entity that controls everything.
+Ex: Bitcoin is decentralized since no one controls the entire blockchain.

 - **Decentralized Application:** Also known as a dApp, it's just an app that's built on the blockchain.

 - **Token:** A digital asset.
 Could represent money (cryptocurrency), art (NFT), identity, etc. Most of the time when people say tokens, they're usually talking about some cryptocurrency.
 But a token can really be any digital assets on the blockchain, such as an NFT (Non-Fungible-Token).